 Never leave a box open, no matter what it may contain.
-Also, fill all gaps with crumbled paper or spare cloths.
+Also, fill all gaps with crumpled paper or spare clothes.
 The snuggly the items are inside a box, the better.
-Also, if you don’t trust cardboard boxes, you can always opt for plastic ones, or even laminated ones.
+Also, if you don’t trust cardboard boxes, you can always opt for plastic ones or even laminated ones.

 If you’re not using professionals to pack for you, there are a few important rules of packing:

 - The heavier the item, the smaller the box; lighter items go in bigger boxes;

 - Always label the boxes: list what’s inside; put a sticker if breakable; put a sticker if it’s crucial for the item not to get wet; put a sticker to indicate which side is up;